zriyansh/signoz.io/docs/instrumentation/java.md

    - `<myapp>` is the name of your application jar file
    - In case you download `opentelemetry-javaagent.jar` file in different directory than that of the project, replace `$PWD` with the path of the otel jar file.

+3. Make sure to dockerise your application along with OpenTelemetry instrumentation.

+You can validate if your application is sending traces to SigNoz cloud by following the instructions [here](#validating-instrumentation-by-checking-for-traces).

 </TabItem>
 </Tabs>